Redeem charms worth ₹50 on your first order!

 4. Stay away from irritants, strong fragrances and harmful ingredients such as SLS, parabens and phthalates (more on this later)

-To make things practical, let's break it down to a daily CTMP routine that you can follow easily!
+To make things easier, let’s break it down to a simple daily combination skin care routine you can follow.

 And remember, your daily mild cleanser should always avoid harmful ingredients such as